mblauta/carton-builder/README.md

 1. Locate the solution file `CartonBuilder.sln` and double-click. *This will load the solution in Visual Studio.*
 1. Once loaded, hit `F5` to run the application.

-Once the solution compiled successfully, you should see the Carton Builder web application shortly.
+Once the solution compiled successfully, the Carton Builder web application will launch shortly.

 ## Warehouse Database ERD